-• The recently adopted Comprehensive Plan and several of the Master Plans, particularly the Parks and Stormwater Master Plans, have included extensive public input processes. • The Stormwater Master Plan outreach provided maps where residents could identify specific areas of flood concern to be incorporated into design plans. • The 2018 Stormwater Master Plan assessed all areas of the City.
+The Comprehensive Plan and several of the Master Plans, particularly the Parks and Stormwater Master Plans, include extensive public input processes.
+The Stormwater Master Plan outreach provided maps where residents could identify specific areas of flood concern to be incorporated into design plans.
+The 2018 Stormwater Master Plan assessed all areas of the City.
 Two of seven areas identified for improvements are in LMI neighborhoods.
-Assessing flooding concerns by the public through outreach was part of the design process. • The City is targeting state and federal dollars to augment the funding for all areas of adaptation improvements, maximizing grant scoring points for improvements in LMI sand CDBG neighborhoods.
+Assessing flooding concerns by the public through outreach was part of the design process.
+The City is targeting state and federal dollars to augment the funding for all areas of adaptation improvements, maximizing grant scoring points for improvements in LMI and CDBG neighborhoods.